JimVrana/Gilded_Rose/README.md

     * testuser/password2/User

+The Secret key is localed in the appsettings.json file.

 I added a base entity class to include Id, date created and date modified to each object.
 Id the primary key of each.